IT’S THE SPONGY STUFF THAT MAKES UP YOUR COFFEE CUP AND LID. BUT POLYSTYRENE ISN’T JUST ANY PLASTIC.

 Polystyrene is rarely recycled, as it’s difficult for most facilities to process it.
 Most of the time, we throw it away:

-AMERICANS TOSS 25 TRILLION STYROFOAM CUPS EACH YEAR.
+AMERICANS TOSS 25 BILLION STYROFOAM CUPS EACH YEAR.

 Typically, it becomes trash—but because it’s so lightweight and breaks easily, Styrofoam often falls into storm drains and is washed out to sea.
 In fact, one California study showed Styrofoam is the second most common form of plastic found on our beaches.
 That's a serious problem for humans and other animals.